Robotic Parotidectomy surgery in Bangalore

 What are the treatment options for parotid gland tumors?

-Dr. Sandeep Nayak, an eminent robotic surgical oncologist in India, frequently performs Robotic Parotidectomy on patients who are seeking parotidectomy.
+Dr Sandeep Nayak, an eminent robotic surgical oncologist in India, frequently performs robotic parotidectomy on patients seeking parotidectomy.

-Robotic parotidectomy is a minimally-invasive procedure that uses small incisions and a camera to guide the surgeon.
-This technique allows for more precise removal of the gland and a quicker recovery.
+Robotic parotidectomy is a remote access procedure.
+It involves small incisions and a camera to guide the surgeon.
+This technique allows for more precise gland removal and quicker recovery.

-Parotidectomy is a challenging operation due to the presence of numerous anatomic structures in close proximity to the gland.
+Parotidectomy is challenging due to several anatomic structures close to the gland.
 These structures include the facial nerve, external carotid artery, and internal jugular vein.
 The facial nerve is at particular risk during parotidectomy, as it courses through the gland and is vulnerable to injury.
-The use of robotics has been associated with a lower rate of facial nerve injury.

-The surgeon may need to remove your complete salivary gland or just a portion of it.
-They might take out your lymph nodes and perhaps reconstruct your face and neck.
+The surgeon may need to remove the entire or just a portion of the salivary gland.
+They might remove the lymph nodes and reconstruct the face and neck.

 Other treatments